 Through keeping an eye on the new links coming in, something that is always shown on the main dashboard, you can analyze how many new backlinks you’re getting compared to your total number of backlinks.

 You always want your net backlink number to grow.
 You want to keep your eye on the number of new links coming in, but if you’re only counting new links without considering lost links, you’ll end up with an inaccurate count.
-So, keep an eye on that total number in the Backlinks dashboard, too.
+So, keep an eye on that total number in the Your Links dashboard, too.

 A good backlink checking tool will keep you abreast of all changes to backlinks.

-For this purpose, when you’re using the Monitor Backlinks tool, you’ll want to keep an eye on the Link status changes section of the Overview screen.
+For this purpose, when you’re using the Monitor Backlinks tool, you’ll want to keep an eye on the Link Status Changes section of the Overview screen.

 This changelog will show you the status of your various backlinks, as well as give you updates on how your backlinks are changing.

 This allows you to stay on top of these status shifts, putting the control back in your hands.

 Within this log, you’ll notice that a red link typically indicates some kind of error or problem finding the link.
 If your link has changed from Followed (status shown in gray) to a red error link, it typically means you’ll want to reach out to the owner of the website to see what you can do to change the link status back.